 According to the latest Recovinyl Traceability Study, PVC pipes take up 10% of all PVC recyclate in Europe – the fourth largest application area for recycled PVC after windows and profiles (39%), floor covering (26%), and traffic management (18%).

-PVC pipes can be recycled again and again
+PVC pipes can be recycled mechanically again and again

 PVC is an easily recyclable plastic, and PVC pipes are no exception.
 Studies show PVC pipes and other rigid PVC products can be recycled mechanically 8 to 10 times without losing their technical properties.
 This is because the recycling process does not measurably decrease the chain length of PVC molecules.
 For documentation, see below:

-Recycled PVC with lead permitted in new pipe manufacturing
+Recycled PVC with lead permitted in new pipes

 In May 2023, the European Commission adopted a regulation aimed at restricting the use of lead in PVC products.
 It mandates a maximum lead content of 0.1% in all PVC products across the European market, including those that are imported.